New 24/7 Shelter Opens in North Seattle for 40 Homeless People

 Press are invited to visit Lakefront Community House on Wednesday, April 22, 10am – 1pm, on a first come first serve staggered basis to ensure small groups and physical distance between persons.
 RSVP required to Josh Castle along with confirmation – (206) 334-0508 / firstname.lastname@example.org.

-Lakefront Community House includes 28 furnished residential rooms with separate rooms for men, women and couples.
+Lakefront Community House includes 28 furnished rooms with separate rooms for men, women and couples.
 People with pets are allowed.
 The 18,000 SF building also includes a community dining room, commercial kitchen, activity rooms, counseling offices, and management and security offices.
 The building has around the clock staffing and an apartment for an on-site live-in manager.
-Case management staff will help residents obtain housing, employment, health care, education, and other services.
+Case management staff will help program participants obtain housing, employment, health care, education, and other services.
 The village is receiving operational support from the Seattle Human Services Department.
-LIHI owns the property, which was previously leased by another agency to provide residential treatment for women in recovery from chemical dependency and their children.
+LIHI owns the property, which was previously leased by another agency to provide treatment for women in recovery from chemical dependency and their children.

 In less than a month, LIHI staff, neighbors and volunteers worked together to set up Lakefront Community House quickly—and with careful adherence to social distancing.